Marry U: Music video

-Promotional uses and reception
+Promotion and reception

 "Marry U" became the main title of Super Junior's first mini concert, Super Junior Marry U Mini Concert.
 The mini concert had two shifts, one in the afternoon and one in the night.
 The concert was held in Seoul Shindolim Technomart on November 15, 2007.
 Taking the theme of a marriage proposal, each of the thirteen members prepared rings to give to certain lucky fans, presenting it to them like how they would propose to their girlfriends.
 "Marry U" is also the first single from Don't Don to be performed overseas as Super Junior performed this song at the 2007 Tencent Stars Magnificent Ceremony in Beijing, China on November 17, 2007.
 Unlike previous performances where they danced to "Marry U", Super Junior performed the song sitting on bar stools.

 Despite wide promotional uses of the single, "Marry U" did not meet the achievements like what the album's first single, "Don't Don," had set.
-"Marry U" met impressive debut ranks in online charts and had stayed in the charts for many months, but the single failed to win the SBS Popular Songs Mutizen Song and M.NET's #1 M!
-Countdown song.

-Chart performance

-Japanese release

-"Marry U" is the unofficial third CD single and the second special single to release in Japan by Super Junior.
-The single comes with two different jackets; the first of the jackets contains a CD and a DVD of making-of footage while the second jacket contains only a CD with a photobook.
-The single peaked at #9 on Japan's Oricon Daily Chart in its first day of release.

-The single is a compiled single with a total of four tracks, all which are title tracks from Super Junior, Super Junior-T, Super Junior-K.R.Y, and Super Junior-Happy.
+The single failed to receive any music program awards.